zotroneneis/zotroneneis.github.io/content/posts/python/packaging_tools.md

 {{< img src="/posts/python/figures/python_version_management.png" width="50%" align="center" >}}

 #### pyenv
-Python has one single-purpose tool that lets you install and manage Python versions: `pyenv`!
+Python has one single-purpose tool that lets you install and manage Python versions: [pyenv](https://github.com/pyenv/pyenv)!
 Pyenv is easy to use.
 The most important commands are the following:
 ```bash
 # Install specific Python version
 pyenv install 3.10.4